 But if the same IoT technologies can record on a blockchain the information obtained from public and private sources about the loss of a luggage during a flight, a customer might receive the payment of the premium from his travel insurance company even already at the exit from the airport, rather than after weeks or months.

-This would be a revolution for the insurance sector not only in terms of more efficiency for customers, but also with reference to cost savings as no liquidator would be involved since the process would be fully automated.
+This scenario would be a revolution for the insurance sector, not only in terms of more efficiency for customers but also regarding cost savings as no liquidator would be involved since the process would be fully automated.

 Privacy restrictions are not “friends” of full automation

-One of main privacy issues that might derive from the usage of blockchain in the insurance sector is that the upcoming EU General Privacy Regulation provides that individuals
+One of the leading privacy issues that might derive from the usage of blockchain in the insurance sector is that the upcoming EU General Privacy Regulation provides that individuals

 “shall have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning him or her or similarly significantly affects him or her“.

 Likewise, the deep automated profiling of individuals required to ensure the immediate action by the blockchain implies the need to collect personal information from different sources and this shall comply with the strict regime introduced by the EU General Privacy Regulation which provides sanctions up to 4% of the global turnover of the breaching entity or € 20 million, whatever is higher.
-A so called “data protection impact assessment” and a privacy by design approach focused on data minimisation and security of technical and organisation measures implemented shall be put in place.
+A so-called “data protection impact assessment” and a privacy by design approach focused on data minimization and security of technical and organization measures implemented shall be put in place.

-Lack of full control of blockchain might lead to risks
+Lack of full control of blockchain might lead to legal risks for insurance companies?

-But the above is not the sole risk associated to the usage of blockchain in the insurance sector.
-I already discussed the topic in a previous blog post “What is the liability deriving from the blockchain?” of the potential liabilities that could derive from the lack of control on a blockchain are very relevant.
+But the above is not the sole risk associated with the usage of blockchain in the insurance sector.
+I already discussed the topic in this previous blog post “What is the liability deriving from the blockchain?” of the potential liabilities that could derive from the lack of control on a blockchain are very relevant.
 On the other hand, if insurance companies rely on a private blockchain, they might lose some of the benefits in terms of security and ability to collect data from different sources that are the strengths of such technology.

 All in all, I still believe that blockchain will be a real “revolution” for the insurance sector, but the implementation of such technology will require a quite in-depth legal review to avoid potential risks.